AlecKazakova/alecstrong.com/public/2020/02/multiple-dialects/index.md

 ```

 A name, a type, and a list of constraints.
 There's a ton of rules in addition to this one but we'll roll with it to illustrate
 how multiple dialects come in.
-Here's the definition of the `column_type` rule.
+Here's the definition of the `type_name` rule.

 ```
 type_name ::= 'REAL' | 'INTEGER' | 'TEXT' | 'BLOB'